saguo/TaskList-Nodejs-Angular2/readme.md

 ===============================================================================<br>
 This app was built based on NodeJs, Express, Angular2, Mongodb.
 Basic functions: add tasks, delete tasks, update the status of tasks.
-All data was stored in local mongodb.
+All data was interacted with local mongodb.

 # Get start :
 Make sure you already installed mongodb & npm (global)